qaiswardag/go_bill_creator_app/README.md

 Whenever you've looked at a webpage with JavaScript, the JavaScript has been sent to you over the web as source code onto your machine, and your web browser has just interpreted that JavaScript so it can run that code.

+First, the code is transpiled using babel or any other web pack.

+This form of code is given to the Engine which converts it to AST(Abstract Syntax Tree).

+This AST is then converted to the byte code which is understood by the machine.
+This is an Intermediate Representation(IR) which is further optimized by the JIT compiler.

+After the optimization, the JS Virtual Machine Executes the code.

+Hence we can conclude that JS code is executed in three phases.

+In JavaScript, the source code is read and executed line by line by an interpreter within a runtime environment, typically a web browser or a server-side JavaScript engine like Node.js.
+The JavaScript engine translates the JavaScript code into machine code or bytecode on-the-fly during execution.
+There is no separate compilation step, and the code is executed directly from the source files each time it runs.

 ### So, which one's best?

-### Compiled language
+### Compiled language (Go)

-Benefits of compiled code: once it's compiled, it's immediately ready to run, and you could send it to a hundred or a thousand or a hundred thousand different people; it's ready to go.
+Benefits of compiled code, once it's compiled, it's immediately ready to run, and you could send it to a hundred or a thousand or a hundred thousand different people; it's ready to go.
 It can be optimized for a CPU, so it can actually be faster, and you don't have to send your source code to everybody, which might be a good thing.

 However, the downsides are if I compile it on a PC, that executable file won't work on a Mac.
 In fact, it often needs to be compiled separately for different kinds of CPUs.
 And when you're writing code to compile, it's an extra step that you have to take every time you want to test your program.

-### Interpreted language
+### Interpreted language (JavaScript)

 Now, with interpreted code, the big benefits are I don't really care what kind of machine is on the other end because we don't provide machine code; we just send the source code, and we let the other side take care of it, so it can be more portable and more flexible across platforms.